shadow111/payment_engine/readme.md

     - Each shard is associated with a `ClientShard`, which is a thread-safe structure protected by a `Mutex`.
 The shards are stored in a vector.

 2. **Transaction Streaming**:
-    - Transactions are streamed directly from a CSV file, which means that transactions are read and processed in real-time without loading the entire file into memory.
+    - Transactions are streamed and validated directly from a CSV file, which means that transactions are read and processed in real-time without loading the entire file into memory.
 This approach optimizes memory usage, especially when dealing with large datasets.

 3. **Transaction Routing**:
     - Incoming transactions are routed to a shard based on the client's ID, ensuring that all transactions for a particular client are handled by the same shard.
     - The engine uses **channels** provided by the `tokio::sync::mpsc` module to send transactions to the appropriate shard asynchronously.
 Each shard has its own transaction channel, allowing it to process transactions concurrently.

+4. **Duplicate Transaction Detection**:
+   - The engine includes a mechanism to detect and handle duplicate transactions.
+If a transaction with the same ID is encountered more than once, the engine will skip the duplicate and only process the transaction the first time it is received.
+This ensures the integrity of transaction processing by preventing double processing.

-4. **Transaction Processing**:
+5. **Transaction Processing**:
     - Each shard processes transactions asynchronously.
 The engine handles deposits, withdrawals, disputes, resolves, and chargebacks, updating the client account states accordingly.
     - If the engine is in the process of shutting down, new transactions are rejected to ensure consistency.

-5. **Shutdown and Completion**:
+6. **Shutdown and Completion**:
     - The engine currently supports a basic shutdown mechanism.
 However, the full graceful shutdown—where all ongoing transactions are processed before the engine shuts down—is not yet implemented.

-6. **State Output**:
+7. **State Output**:
     - The final state of all client accounts is output to a CSV file, which includes the client's available balance, held balance, total balance, and locked status.

 ### Error Handling